 - Using the hypervisor’s high availability features: With this method, you deploy the database as a virtual machine and use your hypervisor’s high availability features.
 This solution is less expensive than mirroring because it uses your existing hypervisor software and you can also use SQL Server Express edition.
 However, the automatic failover process is slower, as it can take time for a new machine to start for the database, which may interrupt the service to users.

 The Local Host Cache feature supplements the SQL Server high availability best practices by enabling users to connect and reconnect to applications and desktops even when the Site database is not available.
 For more information, see Local Host Cache.

 If all Controllers in a Site fail, you can configure the VDAs to operate in high availability mode so that users can continue to access and use their desktops and applications.
 In high availability mode, the VDA accepts direct ICA connections from users, rather than connections brokered by the Controller.
-This feature should be used only on the rare occasion when communication with all Controllers fails; it is not an alternative to other high availability solutions.
+Use this feature only on the rare occasion when communication with all Controllers fails.
+It is not an alternative to other high availability solutions.
 For more information, see CTX 127564.

 Installing a Controller on a node in an SQL clustering or SQL mirroring installation is not supported.